oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab4/lab4-run-the-application.md

 ## Task 1: Run the Application.

-1. Open the terminal, go to the directory of your application *basedb*
+1. Open the terminal, go to the directory of your application */home/opc/basedb*

    ![Navigate to app home directory](./images/basedb.png" ")